jbtiglao/new-portfolio/README.md

 ## Installation

-This application runs in the browser, with the deployed site at  https://jbtiglao.github.io/new-portfolio/.
-The application's HTML, CSS, README, images, and LICENSE files are found in its repository at https://github.com/jbtiglao/new-portfolio.
+This application runs in the browser, with the [deployed site here](https://jbtiglao.github.io/new-portfolio/).
+The application's HTML, CSS, README, images, and LICENSE files are found in its [repository here](https://github.com/jbtiglao/new-portfolio).

 ## Usage